 Call for Papers

-This conference takes place against the backdrop of increased political authoritarianism and a noticeable rise in racial and religious intolerance across the world.
-Yet we increasingly find ‘race’ being dismissed or diminished as a category of oppression within wider social problems, dynamics, and understandings such as class, and at the expense of understanding the lives, cultures, and histories of people of color (Bhambra, Fields & Fields, Gilroy, Hill Collins, and Heng.)
-To understand how assertions of identity function at the same time as racism, nationalism, and exclusion we need to view these developments as intertwined with religion and in the development of definitions of religion and religiosity (Nye, Weisenfeld, and Moultrie.)
-The burning of the Amazon, attempts to lay pipelines in North Dakota, or conduct scientific experiments on indigenous sacred lands and responses to other acts of neo-colonialism might be productively analyzed in terms of race, religion, and implicit religion.
+This online only conference takes place against the backdrop of increased political authoritarianism and a noticeable rise in racial and religious intolerance across the world.
+Politicians are actively seeking to prevent teaching on critical race theory, colonial brutality and the ongoing legacy of enslavement.
+Concurrently we increasingly find ‘race’ being dismissed or diminished as a category of oppression within wider social problems and dynamics, at the expense of understanding the lives, cultures, and histories of Black people, Indigenous people and people of colour (Bhambra, Fields & Fields, Gilroy, Hill Collins, and Heng).
+To understand how assertions of identity function at the same time as racism, nationalism, and exclusion we need to view these developments as intertwined with religion and in the development of definitions of religion and religiosity (Nye, Weisenfeld, and Moultrie).
+The ongoing Black Lives Matter protests, the burning of the Amazon, attempts to lay pipelines in North Dakota, conducting scientific experiments on indigenous sacred lands and responses to other acts of neo-colonialism might be productively analysed in terms of race, religion, and implicit religion.

-Respectability politics has a significant role in the interaction between race and religion and so must be brought into analysis with those categories (Pitcan.)
-For centuries people of colour, Jews, Muslims, Indigenous peoples, and Black Atlantic Religions have been denied the status of respectability whilst simultaneously having to continue to conform to white, Christian norms in attempts to attain that status (Long, Rafiq, and Eddo-Lodge.)
+Respectability politics has a significant role in the interaction between race and religion and so must be brought into analysis with those categories (Pitcan).
+For centuries Black Atlantic Religions, Jews, Muslims, Indigenous people, Black Muslims, and people of colour have been denied the status of respectability whilst simultaneously having to continue to conform to white, Protestant Christian norms in attempts to attain that status (Long, Rafiq, and Eddo-Lodge).
 How can we acknowledge these problematic lenses but also move beyond them?
-Can we productively talk about how race functions (or has functioned) in societies in terms of commitment, integrating foci, and intensive concerns with extensive effects, the three axioms of Implicit Religion?
+Can we productively talk about how race functions, or has functioned, in societies in terms of commitment, integrating foci, and intensive concerns with extensive effects, the three axioms of Implicit Religion?

-Implicit Religion was founded in the UK and as such is shaped by the social history of it, which includes colonising lands and peoples, the slave trade, selling arms and having a punitive relationship with immigration.
+Implicit Religion was founded in the UK and is shaped by the social history of it, which includes colonising lands and peoples, enslavement, selling arms and having a punitive relationship with immigration.
 As such then it is important that we consider how race and racism has influenced, shaped, and interacted with Implicit Religion.
 It is also important that we ask ourselves what role the axioms of Implicit Religion can play in future analyses with race and representation, be that in academia or public life.

 Presenters are invited to submit abstracts for consideration on the theme of “Implicit Religion, Race, and Representation”.
 These might include, but are not limited to: